Skip to main content Skip to footer

 • Mark your ballot

 Yes.
-Curbside voting is available for voters who cannot easily leave their vehicle or enter the polling place.
-Election judges will issue your ballot from your vehicle.
+Curbside voting is available for voters who cannot easily enter the polling place.
+Fill out the certificate that an election judge will give to you and your ballot will be issued to you from your vehicle.

 Yes, you can vote early by mail before Election Day from your own home.